 Note that, project management processes are documented and controlled by the help of project management templates.
 You can see sample free project management templates to have an idea of how they work.

-Project Planning Process Step #3: Create project scope statement
+Planning Process Group Activities #3: Create project scope statement

 Project scope statement defines what will be done during the project.
 Also, what is included in the major deliverables and outputs of the project.